aaronsb/fizzbuzztensor/docs/tensor-fizzbuzz-paper.md

 We propose viewing FizzBuzz not as a sequence of conditionals, but as a **periodic signal** that can be represented as a rank-1 tensor - the pattern vector.
 This representation makes the periodicity explicit and enables efficient vectorized computation.

+That this machinery is vastly more complex than the problem requires is precisely the point.
+Sometimes the best way to understand a structure is to build something unnecessarily beautiful around it.[^1]

+[^1]: The traditional solution works fine.
+This is not about necessity—it's about what becomes visible when you refuse to stop at "good enough."

 ## 2. The Pattern Vector

 ### 2.1 Periodicity and the LCM